 The U.S. Treasury offers Treasury Inflation-Protected Securities (TIPS), which are designed to protect against inflation — and with the way things are going, that’s a pretty big incentive.
 The agency offers these securities with maturity periods of five, 10, and 30 years.
 The principal gets adjusted semiannually, and your interest payments are based on that inflated principal.

-So if inflation continues, the amount you receive increases, even though you have a fixed interest rate.
-If the adjusted principal is more than your initial investment, you get the higher amount back at maturity.
+So if inflation continues, the amount you are set to receive increases, even though you have a fixed interest rate.
+If the adjusted principal is more than your initial investment, you would get the higher amount back at maturity.
 While these bonds don’t carry an inflation risk, they may have an opportunity risk.
 In times of low or no inflation (or deflation), they won’t provide as much of a return.

 Municipal bonds (“munis”) are bonds issued by states, cities, or counties to raise money for public projects such as building roads, schools, and more.
 So if you’re all about helping out at the community level, these bonds might be for you.
 You can choose: